smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * When testing with volume there is a timeout issue in the export, pushing the export button before the screen has finished startup porocessing causing it to forget it is running.
 Pushing it against can result is a corrupt export.
+* Added shapefile support, columns needed to be renamed to 10 characters.

 ## In progress (December 2017/January 2018):